On the Horizon

 Stone believes that many companies do not yet encrypt laptop data because they have not determined exactly what they must do to comply with regulations and make their organization secure.
 "Measure twice, cut once applies to encryption," he says.

 Today, most companies that encrypt laptops start with a mandate.
 "Ten years ago, our customers made IT-initiated point decisions," says Gerhard Watzinger, CEO of SafeBoot, which also secures mobile devices.
 "Now, the No. 1 driver is compliance, with corporate-wide rollouts initiated at the board level."

-Alexandra Kim, executive director of ISS technology at George Washington University, experienced
+Alexandra Kim, executive director of ISS technology at George Washington University, experienced this firsthand.

 "It's an idea we've had for years, but a 2006 board meeting gave us a turbo charge," she says.
 GWU then created a five-phase plan to encrypt all confidential data with Utimaco SafeGuard.
 "We segmented the population and did those at the top first.
 Our first phase covered all users who access confidential data and carry laptops.
 Our next phase will encrypt all desktops in departments that use confidential data."

 Highmark Blue Cross/Blue Shield in Pennsylvania found motivation aplenty to encrypt thousands of laptops and desktops.
 "We're a DoD (Department of Defense) contractor; we're also bound by HIPAA and SOX," says Chris Kashner, desktop specialist.
 "We see other companies losing data and didn't want our name in the headlines."